alaurin10/ME405/README.md

 ### Hardware Overview

-As shown in Figure 1, the plotter is a 3D printed compact design that uses a four-bar linkage and two stepper motors to plot in the xy-plane.
-Two stepper motors are used to control the angles theta of the arms, thereby controlling the position of the pen.
+As shown in Figure 1, the plotter is a compact design that uses a four-bar linkage and two stepper motors to plot in the xy-plane.
+Two stepper motors are used to control the angles of the arms, thereby controlling the position of the pen.
 Two gears were used to link the actuation of the motors and the arms, which included a driver gear and a driven gear.
 The driver gear attached to the motor had 48 teeth and the driven gear had 32 teeth, which produced an output increment of 1.5 times the input.
 Most of the component of the device were 3D printed, except the bearing in the arms and the two links, which were manufactured out of aluminum and the gears.
 The stepper motors are controlled with an external device, the TMC4210.
 For the pen-up and